zio/zio-metrics-connectors/README.md

 ## ZMX in ZIO 1.x becomes ZIO Metrics Connectors

 The API to capture metrics has moved into ZIO core for ZIO 2.x and later.
-Therefore ZMX 2.x concentrates on providing the backend connectivity to report the captured metrics.
-The design goal to have the same instrumentation for all backends remains unchanged.
+Therefore ZIO Metrics Connectors concentrates on providing the backend connectivity to report the captured metrics.
+The design goal is to have the same instrumentation of the application for any selected backend.

 # Documentation
 [ZIO Metrics Connectors Microsite](https://zio.github.io/zio-metrics-connectors/)